gszr/featman/README.md

 # Projects Management App

-This is my solution to the project specified at [requirements.txt](requirements.txt).
+This is my solution to the project specified at [specification.md](specification.md).

 ## Features